feniljain/knowledge-base/linux/terminal/README.md

 - Terminal image viewer: https://github.com/atanunq/viu
 - Managing shell commands: https://github.com/Nukesor/pueue
 - A tool for glamorous shell scripts: https://github.com/charmbracelet/gum
+- Intercept any risky patterns (default or defined by you) and prompt you a small challenge for double verification: https://github.com/kaplanelad/shellfirm
+- Converts jpg images to ASCII: https://github.com/cslarsen/jp2a
+- A terminal workspace with batteries included: https://github.com/zellij-org/zellij
+- It is designed to find space hogs on a remote server where you don’t have an entire graphical setup available: https://dev.yorhel.nl/ncdu
+- A prompt theme engine for any shell: https://ohmyposh.dev/

 ## Terminal tools I use: